adamsk34/WanderJS/README.md

 ## Disclaimer

-This project is not in any way affiliated with Wikipedia or the Wikipedia Foundation
+This project is not in any way affiliated with Wikipedia or the Wikimedia Foundation

 ## Tests